formus14/Real-Random-Sqience-of-Numbers-in-C/README.md

 # Real-Random-Sequence-of-Numbers-in-C
-If you need secure random characters or integers
+If you need secure random characters or integers go with the sodium implement.